jxsvoboda/sycek/README.md

 Everything should finish successfully (exit code from `make` should be zero).

+To test functionality of generated Z80 code run `make test_z80` which
+ * Compiles all sources under `test/syc/good` with Syc into `.asm` files
+ * Assembles all of them using `z80asm` into binary files
+ * Runs `z80test` for all `.scr` files under `test/syc/good` which verifies correct function of the generated code

+For this to work you need to have `z80asm` from z88dk.
+Note that this requirement is only temporary and will be removed once Syc can produce binary files directly.

 Run Clang Analyzer using the command

     $ make clean && scan-build make